kai-morich/lms-esp32-pybricks-info/vl53l0x/README.md

 The LEGO ultrasonic sensor returns a new value each 20 msec.

-The VL32L0X has a configurable measurement duration, but the `set_measurement_timing_budget(budget_us)` function is not working correctly.
-The related Arduino function does work correctly.
-Probably a bug when the code was translated to Python.
+The VL32L0X has a configurable measurement duration, but the `set_measurement_timing_budget(budget_us)` function from the https://github.com/antonvh/PUPRemote/blob/main/examples/emulate_dist_sensor/VL53L0X.py module used by Anton and here is not working correctly.
 The `budget_us` value is not the total measurement time in microseconds.
 I found these working values:
   | Value     | Measurement time |
   | --------- | -------- |
   | 226 000   | 20 msec |